LinArcX/wmenu/README.md

 # Tips
 Sicne wmenu uses WINDOWS subsystem when compiling, you can't use stdout directly.

 So you should call wmenu like this in your scripts:

-`.\wmenu.exe | more`
+`wmenu.exe --elements "foo;bar;" | more`

 # Usage